sunilpandey/keyvalue-demo/README.md

   </table>
 </div>
 ```
-It will give result like below
+This will result in a table like below

 ![](doc-res/vehicle-unsorted.png)
 ### Showing result sorted
-Seeing above picture clearing give urge of seeing the result in sorted order.
-This is possible as keyValue pipe support sorting function as parameter.
+Seeing above picture clearing gives urge of seeing the result in sorted order.
+This is possible as `keyValue` pipe support sorting function as parameter.
 We can rewrite our template as below
 ```html
 <div>